UNICEF in Montenegro supports ethical reporting on children

 UNICEF Representative in Montenegro, Osama Khogali, said that media “have a potential to be the champions of child rights by helping to improve the situation of children through ethical reporting about various child rights issues.
 In other words, ethical reporters serve the public interest without compromising the rights of children.”
 “Being a child today is a different experience from what is used to be 30 years ago or more,” he added.
 “It is, therefore, important to listen to those who are going through that experience now to be able to support them effectively.
 For this reason, through the media literacy campaign, we are linking the media with the cadre of young volunteer reporters supported by UNICEF, as spokespersons on various child rights issues.”

 [for more on the Young Reporters initiative, please click here.]

 To be sure, it is not always an easy task for journalists to include the voices of children especially when it comes to sensitive stories.

 Nina was unable to interview a parent of a child victim for her story.
 “I realized that I needed a contributor with real-life experience to talk about the issue.
-After all, this was the advice given by Reuters, but in our case, it is very difficult to do so.
+After all, this was the advice given by the Thomson Reuters Foundation, but in our case, it is very difficult to do so.
 The story came out well in the end.
 I took the advice of Reuters mentors and managed to get and analyze data from different institutions,” she said.

 In her experience, people in Montenegro are not ready to tell their stories, even if provided with identity protection because they are afraid that their words could be used in the wrong context.